jawegielewski/Worldwide-Windurfers-Weather/README.md

 # WorldwideWindurfersWeather
-This application choose the best location to surf from five ones declared inside application.
+This application chooses the best location to surf from five ones declared inside application.
 Api used for retrieving weather's forecast is taken from https://www.weatherbit.io/api/weather-forecast-16-day.
 The response as well as errors are served in JSON format.

 To make this application it was used: